 High temperature rated spray paint should be used only on the outside of the grill.

 Often times, the frame components of a grill are made of painted steel.
-Our gray touch up paint can be used on them, as they are typically painted gray.
-A high temperature rated spray paint will also work.
+A high temperature rated spray paint will also work on the frame components.

 Many models feature stainless steel components.
-If the stainless steel becomes damaged replacing the part is the only solution, however, minor corrosion can typically be cleaned off with our Stainless Steel Grill Maintenance Kit.
+If the stainless steel becomes damaged replacing the part is the only solution, however, minor corrosion can typically be cleaned off.
+With a non-toxic, non-abrasive stainless steel cleaner or polish designed for use on outdoor products and grills, use a microfiber cloth to clean in the direction of the grain of the stainless steel.